-(a) Draw a ring around the correct answer to complete the sentence.

-The advice 'wrap up warm or you'll catch a cold' is an example of

-- (b) What was the experimental control in the investigation? - (c) The scientists did not prove that the advice 'wrap up warm or you'll catch a cold' is true.
+Draw a ring around the correct answer to complete the sentence.
+The advice 'wrap up warm or you'll catch a cold' is an example of hearsay. a hypothesis. a prediction.
+What was the experimental control in the investigation?
+The scientists did not prove that the advice 'wrap up warm or you'll Explain why.

-Explain why.

-Read the article.

-cold season.

-a prediction.

-hearsay.

-bypothes:-

-a hypothesis.